camptocamp/the-rolling-dutchman/README.md

 * A second way, if there is no filed *shape\_dist\_traveled*, is to have the *shape\_pt\_sequence* in shapes.txt prefixed by the *stop\_sequence* in stop_times.txt:
 E.g. shapes going from stop A (*stop_sequence 1*) to stop B (*stop\_sequence 2*) must have their field *shape_pt_sequence* starting by "1".

+# INSTALL

+## Installation

+* install docker, nodejs-8
+* if nodejs-8 cannot be installed, use docker pull node:8.11
+* install tippecanoe
+  - git clone git@github.com:mapbox/tippecanoe.git
+  - cd tippecanoe
+  - make -j
+  - sudo make install
+* git clone git@github.com:camptocamp/the-rolling-dutchman.git
+* cd the-rolling-dutchman
+* npm install (could take a long time)

 ## GTFS data

+The `data` folder is in the .gitignore, you must create it and its subfolders.
+Place all the GTFS data in this folder.

 ### Vienna dataset
 Download from [here](https://transitfeeds.com/p/stadt-wien/888/20180119/download) and save to `data/Wien/gtfs.zip`.